maxwellbrenner/A-Hitchhikers-Guide-to-Gambling-on-Cagefighting-Realtime-MMA-Analytics/Preprocessing and Cleaning/Preprocessing and Cleaning Documentation.md

 6. **Calculate age and control time**: Converts date of birth to age and control time to minutes using the `dob_to_age()` and `control_time_to_minutes()` functions, respectively, as both are important metrics for performance analysis.

-7. **Split 'attempted of landed' columns**: Splits columns with 'X of Y' format using the `attempted_landed_split()` function to isolate landed vs attempted actions for greater analytical precision.
+7. **Split 'attempted of landed' columns**: Splits columns with 'Attempted of Landed' format using the `attempted_landed_split()` function to isolate landed vs attempted actions for greater analytical precision.

 8. **Calculate disparities**: Computes statistical disparities between fighters using the `calculate_disparities()` function, as relative performance is a stronger predictor than absolute numbers.